PC Perspective Hardware LeaderboardSponsored by: Somebody

 Make sure that you take advantage of our new Amazon Affiliate program, it doesn't cost you a nickel and helps PCPer continue to bring you the latest in tech news.

-Haswell-E has finally arrived to power our Dream System with the most powerful silicon on the planet, the i7-5960X.
+Haswell-E remains the most powerful choice, the 40 PCIe lanes ensure that the Dream System retains the i7-5960X.
 Of course that means the motherboard has to be swapped out which is why the ASUS X99-Deluxe with WiFi, BlueTooth, Thunderbolt, SEx and M.2 connectors as well as much more was chosen as the base of the system.
 The other big change is DDR-4, with the initial price so high and availability so low it is G.SKILL's 16GB DDR4-2400 which appears on the Leaderboard.
 Old favourites like the 1TB Samsung 850 Evo are still included, though if have budget then go with the 1.2TB Intel 750 PCIe SSD.
-The GPU remains AMD, the MSI R9 390X GAMING 8G may be a rebrand with a bit more speed but the price for two of them is more attractive than two GTX 980s, and 4K monitors will like the extra GDDR5.
+The GTX 980 Ti remains the fastest available card with the only thing better than a ASUS GeForce GTX 980 Ti STRIX is two of them in SLI.
 The EVGA SuperNOVA 1200 P2 Platinum PSU will ensure all your components are powered reliably.

 The alternative Dream System is on hold until another Dual LGA2011 board becomes available.